TealFurnholm/Universal-Taxonomy-Database/README.md

  - open in excel, save the 3rd tab - master species list - as a tab delimited text file "ICTV.txt"
  - put with the rest of the input files
 #### 4. Current taxonomy database

+### RUNNING THE SCRIPT
+You need perl installed and either have the environment set up so you can just double click on the .pl files (windows) or run the perl scripts.
+Else put them in the perl "bin" folder.
+There are 3 scripts to run, each outputs a raw file so if there is a problem you can figure out where the problem occurs.
+1. Create_Taxonomy_Database_1of3.pl
+- inputs the ICTV, NCBI and JGI taxonomy data
+- organizes it roughly into the 8 taxonomic ranks
+- creates ranks for non-cellular organisms (microbiome, plasmids, viruses...)
+- does some specific mid-rank and other name fixes (eg Propionibacterium to Cutibacterium)
+2. Create_Taxonomy_Database_2of3
+- does kingdom/organism type (viruses, satellites, phages, archaea, bacteria, eukaryota...) specific organization and name fixes for species and strain ranks
+- fills in missing mid-ranks found in species/strain
+- if no Kingdom-Genus ranks, adds mid-rank
+- the purpose is to get something more resembling a linnaean species in the species rank, something more unified, and make a distinct species rank
+3. Create_Taxonomy_Database_3of3
+- now that the species rank is streamlined and any mid levels that can be gleaned are filled in
+- standardized the mid level suffixes for each rank
+- fix synonyms in mixed or same rank levels
+- use the collective information to fill in missing ranks

+### EXAMPLES:
+start: 1803148	EUKARYOTA	ASCOMYCOTA	SORDARIOMYCETES				XYLARIOMYCETIDAE_SP_ARIZ_AZ0199
+end: 1803148	EUKARYOTA	ASCOMYCOTA	SORDARIOMYCETES		XYLARIOMYCETIDAE		XYLARIOMYCETIDAE_SP	XYLARIOMYCETIDAE_SP_ARIZ_AZ0199
+start: 1000652	MONA	VIRUSES	HERVIVIRICETES	HERPESVIRALES	HERPESVIRIDAE		PROCAVIA_CAPENSIS_GAMMAHERPESVIRUS_2
+end: 1000652	MONA	VIRUSES	HERVIVIRICETES	HERPESVIRALES	HERPESVIRIDAE	GAMMAHERPESVIRUS	PROCAVIA_CAPENSIS_GAMMAHERPESVIRUS	PROCAVIA_CAPENSIS_GAMMAHERPESVIRUS_2

 ### OUTPUTS:
- - TAXONOMY_DB_2020.txt: tab delimited taxonomy database
+ - TAXONOMY_DB_[current year].txt: tab delimited taxonomy database
- - TAXONOMY_DB_2020.cyto: tab delimited network file for cytoscape (really it's too big to graph but you can check the "Target" column for duplicates to find issues in the code)
+ - TAXONOMY_DB_[current year].cyto: tab delimited network file for cytoscape (really it's too big to graph but you can check the "Target" column for duplicates to find issues in the code)

-### NOTE: THIS SOFTWARE IS A BIT BORKED
- - I was doing this during a period when I was contracted for other work - and there are so very MANY ways people have messed up naming organisms that to code for every eventuality was taking too long, so there may be a few remaining naming issues affecting a small proportion of organisms.